 - Section 2.
 A nominating committee shall be appointed by the president at the November or December meeting and shall present a slate of officers at the following January meeting.
 Additional nominations may be made from the floor at that time. - Section 3.
 Officers shall serve a term of one year from the January meeting at which they are elected and until their successors are duly elected. - Section 4.
-The president shall preside at all meetings of the Board, authorize calls for any special meetings, appoint all committees, execute documents authorized by the Board, sign vouchers for disbursements from the City's Library funds, serve as an ex-officio voting member of all committees, and generally perform all duties associated with that office. - Section 5.
+The president shall preside at all meetings of the Board, authorize calls for any special meetings, appoint all committees, execute documents authorized by the Board, sign vouchers for disbursements from the City's Library funds, serve as ex-officio voting member of all committees, serve on the Frances Sawyer Hefti Scholarship Committee, and generally perform all duties associated with that office.
+03.17.2021 - Section 5.
 The vice-president, in the event of the absence or disability of the president, or of a vacancy in that office, shall assume and perform the duties and functions of the president. - Section 6.
 The chairperson of the Finance & Personnel Committee shall preside over that committee and shall assume and perform the duties and functions associated with that office.
 In the absence of the president and the vice-president, the chairperson of the Finance & Personnel Committee shall preside at any Board meeting.